 What else should I consider before buying a cooktop?

 You can find gas or electric cooktops in a range of sizes to suit your favorite cooking style.
 Check your existing setup, or the requirements to install a new one to choose the best option for your kitchen.
 If either one will work for your space, learn more about the differences between gas and electric cooking appliances to find the right fuel source for you.
 Once you know which fuel source is best for you, browse gas cooktops or electric cooktops from Whirlpool.
+Also, take a look at our induction cooktops, or full selection of cooktops.

 Number and size of burners